 - Give it time to work.
 If you are new to CBD, it may take more than one night to see the positive impact on your daily life.
 We suggest taking it for a few weeks to see and experience the full benefits.

 Ready to try a quality, full-spectrum CBD product from House of Wise?
-Shop our SLEEP, SEX, and STRESS lines.
+Shop our Sleep, Sex, Strength, and Stress lines.